Davies-Magare/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 6 reads the third line of a file
 Script 7: how to use special characters as normal characters in bash Script 8 prints file status into a file
+Script 9 duplicates last line of a file